GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 > **NOTE:** It could take a few minutes for the new training phrases to be picked up by the agent

-Create a new Route to hold the escalation intent with the appropriate agent response
+Create a new Route to hold the escalation intent with an appropriate agent response.

 ### Success Criteria

 - A new escalation Intent is created
 - A new Route is created for the esclation Intent
-- The Agent responds to the new escalation Intent
+- The Agent responds appropriately to the new escalation Intent
-- The agent continues to respond to "hello" messages
+- The Agent continues to respond normally to "hello" messages

-### Tips

-- None :\

 ### Learning Resources